 Key Contributions

-- Documentation of a systematic representativeness–validity trade-off, with mobile-phone usage identified as a plausible mechanism.
+• Documents a systematic representativeness–validity trade-off and identifies mobile-phone usage as a likely mechanism.

-- Evidence that survey weights restore average treatment effects but fail to recover heterogeneous treatment effects in non-representative samples.
+• Demonstrates that post-stratification weights recover main treatment effects but not heterogeneous treatment effects in non-representative samples.

 Methods